Iraqi parliament ends trade minister’s grilling over alleged corruption

-Kawa Mohammed, a member of parliament who attended the Tuesday session, said the minister had technically secured a vote of confidence after 104 lawmakers voted that they were convinced by his answers to questions about the 2016 rice deal, presstv.ir reported.
+Kawa Mohammed, a member of parliament who attended the Tuesday session, said the minister had technically secured a vote of confidence after 104 lawmakers voted that they were convinced by his answers to questions about the 2016 rice deal.

 Other sources in parliament said the vote meant there was no further questioning of Jumali and he could keep his portfolio in the Iraqi cabinet.